ANCHORAGE (KTUU) - This story was originally published Dec. 7, 2018, just days after the Nov. 30 earthquake rocked Southcentral Alaska.

 At the showing of the film, Channel 2 spoke with several survivors with haunting memories of their own from the violent earthquake.

-Karen Gibson was dying Easter eggs as the first tremors rolled around 5:30 in the evening, March 27, 1964.
+Karen Gibson was dyeing Easter eggs as the first tremors rolled around 5:30 in the evening, March 27, 1964.

 “Gravity had lost supremacy during the earthquake,” Gibson remembered.

-Even though Friday’s earthquake awakened dormant memories in her mind, Gibson says it didn’t even compare in its horror.
+Even though Nov.
+30’s earthquake awakened dormant memories in her mind, Gibson says it didn’t even compare in its horror.

 “The difference between this earthquake last week,” Gibson said.
 “In the ’64 earthquake, I was convinced I was going to die.
 This one wasn’t that way.”